What do Christians believe about work? And how does that impact your work, whatever that may be?

-Obviously the references are to agriculture, which has been a major way human beings have earned their living historically; but the dislocation in our work lives carries over into all jobs.
+The scripture references agriculture, which is the primary way humans have historically earned a living; but the difficulty with which we carry out our work applies to all jobs.
 Human beings were made to live in harmony with God, with his life running through us.
-When we cut ourselves off from that source of life and health, we caused harm and trouble in every area of our lives, work not least.
-And now we suffer the consequences.
+When mankind cut itself off from that source of life and health, we caused harm and trouble in every area of our lives, not the least of which is work.
+We’ve been toiling ever since.

-So much for the bad news.
 The good news is, it isn’t going to stay this way forever.
 At the same time God foretold the mess we would make of human life and work, he also promised us a way out.
-He himself would come as a human being, born of a woman, to live among us as one of us and to break the power of evil over us all.
-And that’s exactly what he did when he was born 2000 years ago as the man Jesus.
+He would come as a human being to live among us and break the power of evil over us all.
+And that’s exactly what he did when he was born 2,000 years ago as the man, Jesus.
 Jesus grew up working as a carpenter under his stepfather’s teaching, and then became a homeless traveling preacher.
 He knew what it was to work hard.
-His followers did too.
+His followers did, too.

-But his real work, the work he spoke of throughout his ministry, was his plan to suffer, die, and rise again from the dead.
+But his real work, the work he spoke of throughout his ministry, was to suffer, die, and rise again from the dead.
 By doing this, he would break the power of evil and free us all to be people of God again.
 And that’s what he did.
-Now everyone who trusts in him is a part of God’s family and a coworker with him in remaking the world closer to what it is meant to be.
+Now everyone who trusts in him is a part of God’s family and a coworker with him in reconciling the world to what it is meant to be.

-It also means we see any good work—from running a country to running a software program to fixing a running toilet—as a gift from God that we get to take satisfaction in, even if there are many difficult aspects to it.
-The God of the universe wants us to participate in maintaining and improving his created world, and that fact is awesome.
-It is an encouragement to us whether we face work that appears very overwhelming, or very menial.
-It reveals meaning behind work that might otherwise feel meaningless.
+All good work—be it running a country, running a software program, or fixing a running toilet—is a gift from God that we get to take satisfaction in, even when it’s difficult.
+The God of the universe wants us to participate in maintaining and improving his created world, and that is a true honor.
+Whether we face work that appears very overwhelming, or very menial, when we work for the Lord, it’s anything but meaningless.

-Furthermore, we try to help others in the area of work.
-If you look at the bulletin boards of your local churches, you’ll doubtless find flyers and advertisements for help in the area of work.
-There are job training programs run by Christians; immigrant English lessons and job placement help; GED programs for those who need more education before they can find work.
+Furthermore, we try to help others who need work.
+If you look at the bulletin boards of your local churches, you’ll doubtless find flyers and advertisements for job training programs run by Christians; immigrant English lessons and job placement help; GED programs for those who need more education, etc.

-You will also find Christians involved in activism—starting or helping in unions, trying to settle disputes, working to pass fair labor laws.
+You will also find Christians involved in activism—starting or helping in unions, trying to settle disputes, or working to pass fair labor laws.
 All of this is our responsibility as we see it under God.
-It is what he wants us to do.